cowpewter/mc-world-of-color/README.md

 # World of Color! (for Minecraft Forge)
 A Minecraft mod that adds 60 new colors of dye.
-These dyes can be used in all the normal ways that dye is used in Minecraft.
+These goal of this mod is for all dyes to be able to be used in all the normal ways that dye is used in Minecraft.
 14 of the 16 default Minecraft colors now come in four additional shades (Lightest/Pastel/Dark/Darkest), in addition to the default vanilla shade.
 White and Black each come with two new shades, darker versions for White and lighter versions for Black.

 This results in a total of 76 different dye colors!

 ## Features (Version 0.0.1)

 ### Currently supported features:
+* Two new items: Color Intensifier & Color Fader
+* 60 new colorful dyes, which can be used with:
-* Concrete & Concrete Powder
+  * Concrete Powder - with associated Concrete
   * Wool
   * Stained Glass & Stained Glass Panes

 ### Up next:
-* Terracotta
+* Regular Terracotta

 ### Planned for the future:
 * Beds